 He also reacted to the accusations that Catholics are practicing idolatry.
 He explained that images are used as “big” visual aids to educate people.

 “Images are only representations of the saints who lived in the world.
 Worshiping is for God, veneration is for Mama Mary and the saints.”

 He described Filipinos as very visual, expressive, and sociable people.
 “Maybe because we’re family oriented, we use that culture to express our faith either thru dancing, festivities, drinking, and socializing,” Fr.
 Marvin.

 Aside from Cebu, Fr.
 Marvin had already been to Paete in Laguna; Roxas City, Bohol, Davao, Naga in Bicol, Zamboanga, and Iloilo, but his dream destinations would be in Vigan City, Ilocos to see the old houses there and in Madrid, Spain where the school of sculpture is located.

 Given time and sufficient money, Fr.
-Marvin would make “travelling” one of his hobbies.
+Marvin would make “traveling” one of his hobbies.
 “If I did not become a seminarian, I wouldn’t be able to visit those places.
 That’s why I wanted to become a priest because they can go everywhere (laughs).
-But of course, that’s not the main reason why I wanted to become a priest, they just have many privileges and one of them is travelling.”
+But of course, that’s not the main reason why I wanted to become a priest, they just have many privileges and one of them is traveling.”

 In conclusion, Fr.
 Marvin said that priesthood cannot be forced on anybody.
 It remains a choice.